Bright is shutting down

 I shared this with Paul Maeda, a fantastic designer I had recently met, and he turned that into this:

 Integration with the first billing system was fairly easy.
-I had spent seven years working through different data models at Signal as we experimented and changed our pricing, thus already had an ideal structure mapped out in my head.
-I started ingesting the data and building views on top of it and had a proof of concept ready by October that showed subscription billing analytics like monthly recurring revenue (MRR), customer churn and MRR churn.
+I had spent seven years working through different data models at Signal as we experimented with and changed our pricing, so I already had an ideal structure mapped out in my head.
+I started ingesting the data and building views on top of it, and had a proof-of-concept ready by October that showed subscription billing analytics such as monthly recurring revenue (MRR), customer churn, and MRR churn.
 It also provided some insight into which discounts and pricing plans were most effective.
-I didn’t have any other types of data yet, but had enough to show that Bright was valuable.
+I didn’t have any other types of data yet, but I had enough to show that Bright was valuable.

 The next six months felt like a blur as I continued to iterate on the product.
-I integrated with a second billing system and started to add beta users.
+I integrated with a second billing system and began adding beta users.
 I flew to San Francisco in February 2016 to attend SaaStr Annual and drum up interest in Bright.
 I met the CEO of the company that I built the first integration with and gave him a demo of the product.
-We hit it off and he invited me to join him for dinner that night.
-Over dinner he relayed that their customers were demanding better tools for insight, their team could not move fast enough, and we should join forces.
+We hit it off, and he invited me to join him for dinner that night.
+Over dinner, he relayed that their customers were demanding better tools for insight, their team could not move fast enough, and we should join forces.
 We agreed to continue building a relationship, but the timing was off for such a move.

 After returning to Chicago, I ran into Troy Henikoff in the hall at 1871 and told him about Bright.
 I had considering applying to Techstars and was curious to get his feedback.
 I gave him a quick demo and walked him through the progress I had made over the past six months.
 He encouraged me to apply, and I submitted the application just under the wire (see videos 1 , 2 — oh so bad!).
-Techstars Chicago Managing Director Brian Luerssen subsequently reached out, and I worked through three rounds of interviews with successively larger amounts of Techstars folks.
-Surprisingly, the acquisition conversation resurfaced as the company I met with at SaaStr Annual was being acquired themselves.
-I flew to Texas to meet with the team leading the acquisition as they realized this was a hole in the company they were acquiring.
+Techstars Chicago Managing Director Brian Luerssen subsequently reached out, and I worked through three rounds of interviews with Techstars folks, each with successively larger numbers.
+Surprisingly, the acquisition conversation resurfaced as the company I met with at SaaStr Annual was being acquired itself.
+I flew to Texas to meet with the team leading the acquisition, as they realized this was a hole in the company they were acquiring.
 While there, I received an email from Troy and Brian to jump on a call — a few hours later they gave me the fantastic news that Bright been accepted into the 2016 class of Techstars Chicago.
 Woot!
-At this point, I was faced with the decision to sell early, or keep moving.
-While I had a huge amount of respect for the folks offering to acquire Bright, I didn’t want to sell — I hadn’t even brought the product to market yet.
-The opportunity cost was too high, and Techstars would be a massive accelerant.
+At this point, I was faced with the decision to sell early or keep moving.
+While I had a great deal of respect for the folks who were offering to acquire Bright, I didn’t want to sell — I hadn’t even brought the product to market yet.
+The opportunity cost was too high, and Techstars would be a massive accelerator.
 I chose Techstars— and spent three months (July through September) working on the business with 9 other companies.

 Techstars was broken into three 30-day chunks — mentorship, growth, and demo day preparation.
 I came into the program with what I felt was a strong product roadmap and plan to tackle it.
 Troy and Brian relayed that it’d be a challenging summer as a solo founder.
-They told me I needed to hire at least one person before the program started as I wouldn’t be able to tackle more than 10% of what I wanted to accomplish during the program.
-Now that I had a small amount of capital to work with, I posted a job to AngelList, started interviewing engineers and found someone the week before the program started.
+They told me I needed to hire at least one person before the program started, because I wouldn’t be able to tackle more than 10% of what I wanted to accomplish.
+Now that I had a small amount of capital to work with, I posted a job to AngelList, started interviewing engineers, and found someone the week before the program started.

 After things kicked off, I also reached out to my friend Fredrik to see if he’d be interested in helping too.
-I had worked with him while helping Earth Class Mail and loved working together.
-He and his fiancee Emma had planned to go on holiday for three weeks, thus he offered to help for a few weeks if I’d pay for their flights and lodging.
+I had worked with him on the Earth Class Mail project and loved it.
+He and his fiancée, Emma, had planned a three-week holiday, so he offered to help for a few weeks if I’d pay for their flights and lodging.
 We spent the next three weeks cranking — Emma on customer development and market research, Fredrik on customer acquisition attribution.
 The product was starting to come to life.
-The interface was rough (and admittedly disjointed), but customers could see how their marketing efforts tied to recurring revenue, lifetime value and churn.
-A company could evaluate all this by connecting to their billing system and deploying a few lines of Javascript to their site.
+The interface was rough (and admittedly disjointed), but customers could see how their marketing efforts tied to recurring revenue, lifetime value, and churn.
+A company could evaluate all this by connecting to its billing system and deploying a few lines of JavaScript to its site.
 It was awesome!

-Shockingly, the engineer that I initially hired didn’t work out.
-He left to start his own company — one month in Techstars and he had the bug.
+Shockingly, the engineer whom I initially hired didn’t work out.
+He left to start his own company — one month in Techstars, and he had the bug.
 I talked to Fredrik about joining the team as cofounder and CTO before he left Chicago, and he was in.
-I could not have been more thrilled…he was the perfect fit as CTO.
+I could not have been more thrilled… he was the perfect fit for the CTO role.
 We also agreed that we needed our friend Brian Flanagan to lead product and round out the team.
 I had already been trying to recruit Brian for months, but he was resistant as he was building out a bookstore and focused on that.
-Nevertheless, we kept asking him to help and he eventually ceded :)
+Nevertheless, we kept asking him to help, and he eventually ceded :)

 I then recruited Tim Grace to the team.
-Demo day readiness had become a full time activity, and I needed help.
-Tim and I discussed him joining as cofounder and COO, but would later agree that this role didn’t make sense given our early stage and limited capital.
+Demo day readiness had become a full-time activity, and I needed help.
+Tim and I discussed him joining as a cofounder and COO, but we later agreed that this role didn’t make sense given our early stage and limited capital.

 Techstars demo day

-My wife joined us for dinner afterwards, and the team talked through next steps.
-We agreed that the product that I had initially built was a good start, but not what we wanted to bring to market.
-You can see the stark difference between the application and demo day videos above, and the launch video below.
+My wife joined us for dinner afterward, and the team discussed next steps.
+We agreed that the product I had initially built was a good start, but it wasn’t what we wanted to bring to market.
+You can see the stark difference between the application and demo day videos above and the launch video below.
 What I had built was a concept to open up insights into revenue metrics.
-What we wanted to bring to market was a product that consumed all your data to provide your team with actionable insights — a helpful copilot if you will.
+What we wanted to bring to market was a product that consumed all your data to provide your team with actionable insights — a helpful copilot, if you will.
 With demo day done, Fredrik and Brian flew home, Tim took some time off, and I flew to California to ride in the Levi’s Granfondo with friends.

 Tim and I hosted #BrightConf in Chicago on October 14th: